MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-r-visuals.md

 2. On the left side of the **Options** page, under **Global**, select **R scripting**.

 3. Under **R script options**, verify that your local R installation is specified in **Detected R home directories** and that it properly reflects the local R installation you want Power BI Desktop to use.
-In the following image, the path to the local installation of R is **C:\Program Files\Microsoft\R Open\R-3.4.4\\**.
+In the following image, the path to the local installation of R is **C:\Program Files\R Open\R-3.4.4\\**.

    ![Screenshot of the R script options page, highlighting Detected R home directories.](media/desktop-r-visuals/r-visuals-2.png)